Abscisic acid

-Abscisic acid (ABA) is a plant hormone.
+Abscisic acid (ABA or abscisin II) is a plant hormone.
 ABA functions in many plant developmental processes, including seed and bud dormancy, the control of organ size and stomatal closure.
 It is especially important for plants in the response to environmental stresses, including drought, soil salinity, cold tolerance, freezing tolerance, heat stress and heavy metal ion tolerance.

+Discovery

+In the 1940s, Torsten Hemberg, while working at the University of Stockholm, found evidence that a positive correlation exists between the rest period and the occurrence of an acidic ether soluble growth inhibitor in potato tubers.

+In 1963, abscisic acid was first identified and characterized as a plant hormone by Frederick T. Addicott and Larry A. Davis.
+They were studying compounds that cause abscission (shedding) of cotton fruits (bolls).
+Two compounds were isolated and called abscisin I and abscisin II.
+Abscisin II is presently called abscisic acid (ABA).